doctrine/orm/docs/en/reference/basic-mapping.rst

 -  :doc:`Attributes <attributes-reference>`
 -  :doc:`XML <xml-mapping>`
 -  :doc:`PHP code <php-mapping>`
--  :doc:`Docblock Annotations <annotations-reference>` (deprecated and
-  will be removed in ``doctrine/orm`` 3.0)
 -  :doc:`YAML <yaml-mapping>` (deprecated and will be removed in ``doctrine/orm`` 3.0.)

-This manual will usually show mapping metadata via attributes, though many examples also show the equivalent configuration in annotations, YAML and XML.
+This manual will usually show mapping metadata via attributes, though many examples also show the equivalent configuration in YAML and XML.

 .. note::

     All metadata drivers perform equally.
-Once the metadata of a class has been read from the source (attributes, annotations, XML, etc.) it is stored in an instance of the ``Doctrine\ORM\Mapping\ClassMetadata`` class which are
+Once the metadata of a class has been read from the source (attributes, XML, etc.) it is stored in an instance of the ``Doctrine\ORM\Mapping\ClassMetadata`` class which are
     stored in the metadata cache.
 If you're not using a metadata cache (not recommended!) then the XML driver is the fastest.